Fight Fire with Fire: Combating Adversarial Patch Attacks using Pattern-randomized Defensive Patches: Evaluation

+We train canary and woodpecker objects targeting Faster R-CNN/TC-EGA and YOLO/AdvPatch combinations on the VOC07 dataset.
+A validation set is then constructed to determine the three major parameters in this study. \hjj{ It includes benign samples and their corresponding adversarial samples, randomly selected from the VOC07 dataset and generated using TC-EGA or AdvPatch. } Table~\ref{tab-train-validation-nums} shows the number of adversarial samples in the two sets (same number for benign samples).

-\textbf{Objectness threshold.} To determine a proper $\tau$ discussed in \S\ref{subsec:Canary}, we conducted a pilot study with a total of 320 samples (20 adversarial samples $\times$ 4 data sets $\times$ 4 attack methods).
-For a given $\tau$, we score the samples by accumulating the number of satisfied measure metrics of each sample.
-There are three metrics.
-First, there exists a candidate box around an attacked object (e.g., a hidden person).
-Second, there are no candidate boxes around a non-attacked object.
-Third, the IoU (Intersection over Union)~\cite{IoU} between the identified candidate box and the true box when the object is not attacked exceeds 0.5, beyond which the two boxes are considered to mark the same object in VOC07~\cite{VOC07}.
+\textbf{Candidate Box Threshold.} To determine an appropriate $\tau$ used in \S\ref{subsec:Canary}, we conducted a pilot study using the validation set for each of the five object detectors.
+We determine an appropriate $\tau$ based on the following three conditions.
+(1) There exists a candidate box around an attacked person.
+(2) There are no candidate boxes around a non-attacked person.
+(3) For an attacked person, the Intersection over Union (IoU) \cite{IoU} between the identified candidate box and the corresponding true box in the benign sample exceeds 0.5.
+For target detectors, the value greater than 0.5 indicates that the two boxes mark the same object. \hjj{Each validation sample is then scored based on how many of the conditions it meets and $\tau$ is selected with the highest scores.} As shown in Table \ref{tab:threshold}, $\tau$ is determined as 0.075 for Faster R-CNN and 0.05 for YOLO detectors.

-We carry out the experiment on YOLOv2.
-Table~\ref{tab:threshold} shows the selected $\tau$ and the corresponding scores.
-It is clear that when $\tau = 0.05$, we achieve the highest score.
-Therefore, we choose 0.05 as the objectness threshold.

-\textbf{Defensive patch size.} We determine a proper size of defensive patches by evaluating the effectiveness using four different sizes, i.e., 40$\times$40, 60$\times$60, 80$\times$80 and 100$\times$100.
-We do the experiment on YOLOv2 and choose the average precision as the metric.

-To determine a proper size, we place five trained canaries at five determined positions, respectively (refer to Figure~\ref{fig-position-patch}), making five variants for each sample.
-Each position is placed with a distinct canary (i.e., \textit{zebra}, \textit{cow}, \textit{toaster}, \textit{boat}, and \textit{elephant} in \S\ref{subsec:Canary}).
-Similarly, we place five distinct woodpecker objects at five positions in each sample.
-Averaged precision for each size on digital samples and physical-world samples is computed, and the result is shown in Table~\ref{tab-patch-size}.
-The canary-based method performs the best when the patch size is 80$\times$80, which is chosen as the canary size.
-We also choose 80$\times$80 as a proper woodpecker size because the size emits about only 0.1\% lower precision than 100$\times$100 but reduces 20\% of overlapped area to avoid covering the target object as far as possible.
-In practice, we can also choose different sizes, or even random sizes, according to the scenarios.
+\textbf{Defensive Patch Size.} To determine a proper size of defensive patches, we place five trained canaries at five determined positions, respectively (refer to Figure~\ref{fig-position-patch}), making five variants for each sample.
+Each position is placed with a distinct canary (i.e., \textit{zebra}, \textit{cow}, \textit{toaster}, \textit{boat}, and \textit{elephant}).
+Similarly, we respectively place five distinct woodpecker objects at five positions in each sample. \lb{For each target detector, we will explore patch sizes ranging from 20×20 to 200×200 with a 20-pixel step size. } Averaged F1 score for each scenario on the validation set is computed.